Anti-topological crystal and non-Abelian liquid in twisted semiconductor bilayers

-\textit{Crystal in lowest-harmonic continuum model--} Having established the broader phase diagram at $n=\frac{3}{2}$ in the adiabatic model, we now turn to the lowest-harmonic continuum model for tMoTe$_2$ \cite{wu2019topological}.
-We focus on angles $\theta>1.9^{\circ}$ where the first two non-interacing minibands both have $C=+1$ given the parameters of Ref. \cite{reddy2023fractional}.
+\textit{Crystal in lowest-harmonic continuum model --} Having established the broader phase diagram at $n=\frac{3}{2}$ in the adiabatic model, we now turn to the lowest-harmonic continuum model for tMoTe$_2$ \cite{wu2019topological}.
+We focus on angles $\theta>1.9^{\circ}$ where the first two non-interacting minibands both have $C=+1$ given the parameters of Ref. \cite{reddy2023fractional}.
 In Fig. \ref {fig:ori_spectrum}(a), we show the many-body energy spectrum at $n=\frac{3}{2}$ and $\theta=2.6^{\circ}$, where the four lowest energy levels are isolated and nearly degenerate.
 Their center-of-mass crystal momenta differ by $m$-point wavevectors, consistent with $2\times 2$ symmetry breaking.
 Fig. \ref{fig:ori_spectrum} (b) shows that this property holds over a wide range of twist angles $2.0^{\circ} \leq \theta \leq 2.65^\circ$.
-As in the adiabatic model, we find that signatures of crystallization in density correlation functions are suppressed \cite{SM}.
+As in the adiabatic model, we find that signatures of crystallization in density correlation functions are suppressed (Supplementary Fig. 4).
 When $\theta> 2.65^\circ$, the 4-fold ground state degeneracy disappears.
 Instead, we find 6 ground states at low-symmetry momenta, consistent with a Landau Fermi liquid.
+Unlike in the adiabatic model, we do not find evidence for a non-Abelian FCI state in the lowest-harmonic model.

-\textit{Topology and anti-topology of the crystals--} We now study the quantized Hall response $\sigma_H=C\frac{e^2}{h}$of the incompressible electron crystals by calculating their many-body Chern numbers \cite{sheng2011fractional}.
-Within our calculation scheme, the total Chern number of the many-body state $C_{tot}=C_1+C_2$ is the sum of the Chern number $C_1$ of the full first band and the Chern number of the many-body state in the partially occupied second band $C_2$.
+\textit{Topology and anti-topology of the crystals --} We now study the quantized Hall response $\sigma_H=C\frac{e^2}{h}$of the incompressible electron crystals by calculating their many-body Chern numbers \cite{niu1985quantized, sheng2011fractional}.
+Within our calculation scheme, the total Chern number of the many-body state $C_{\text{tot}}=C_1+C_2$ is the sum of the Chern number $C_1$ of the full first band and the Chern number of the many-body state in the partially occupied second band $C_2$.